Robotech (comics): Academy (1994-1996)

-Academy Comics acquired the Robotech licence from Malibu, as well as Jason and John Waltrip and long-time Robotech comics writer Bill Spangler.
+Academy Comics acquired the Robotech license from Malibu, as well as Jason and John Waltrip and long-time Robotech comics writer Bill Spangler.
 Academy initially re-launched all of Eternity's then-current comic series, as well as several new lines.
 The Sentinels comic picked up directly from where Eternity had left off, with the Waltrips taking over the writing and art work.

-While the academy Sentinels comics were well-received, the other comics suffered from often inconsistent writing and artwork—both Invid War: Aftermath and Clone were canceled prematurely after their respective writer/artists left the company.
+While the academy Sentinels comics were well-received, thfhoe other comics suffered from often inconsistent writing and artwork—both Invid War: Aftermath and Clone were canceled prematurely after their respective writer/artists left the company.
 Despite these problems, the academy Robotech comics were often well received by fans.

 In 1996, Harmony Gold abruptly revoked Academy's Robotech license, handing it to Antarctic Press.
 Academy folded shortly thereafter.